 Calvin isn’t yet interested in eating many mushrooms, but I cook with them frequently, especially with a grower in our community.
 Stop by Paul’s table at the Bozeman Winter Farmers’ Market, say hi, and buy some mushrooms.

 Delicious things to make with mushrooms:

-- Mushrooms and Polenta @ RIPE
+- Mushrooms and Polenta

 - Mushrooms with Butter and Thyme (or any resinous herb, preferably fresh: thyme, sage, rosemary) @ Bon Appétit